Moab is a must visit destination for those who love scenic adventures.

 Minimum Time: 3-1/2 hours

 The route travels the Colorado River Canyon just below Moab, follows a spectacular part of Kane Springs Canyon, climbs the Kane Creek anticline to Hurrah Pass, and descends to benches above the Colorado River.
-The trail dead-ends about 400 feet above the river across from Dead Horse Point.
+The trail dead-ends at Chicken Corners about 400 feet above the river across from Dead Horse Point.

 Further along, the canyon broadens, and you can see Hurrah Pass on the right.
 The gravel road changes to dirt at the ford of Kane Creek [6.4].
 Do not attempt to ford in high water; the water can be window-deep following storms or heavy spring melts.
 Beyond the ford, stay with the best-looking road as other trails leave to the left in the next half mile, and the road will bend toward the north and begin to ascend the cliffs below Anticline Overlook (note the safety fence on the cliff edge above).
 The summit of this climb is Hurrah Pass [10.0].
 As the trail winds down the other side of the anticline, it shows more four-wheel-drive character.